akhercha/clear-chart/README.md

 $ pip install -r requirements.txt
 ```

-Before going further, you now need to specify your read only API keys from Binance in a `.env` file located at the root of the project.
+Before going further, you now need to specify your read only API keys from Binance in a `src/.env` file.
 It will contains two variables, `BINANCE_API_KEY` and `BINANCE_API_SECRET`:

 ```sh
 # .env